Flex nib: Modern flex nibs

 A very few number of "nibmeisters" (or nib modifiers) can both add flex and grind down the tips of modern 14K nibs to more closely match earlier examples of fountain pen flex nibs.

 In recent years, several relatively cheap flexible nib fountain pens came onto the market, for example, Noodler's Creaper and Ahab models, which use steel-alloy nibs in lieu of 14.4K gold-alloy nibs to achieve a wide range of flex.

-These nibs, while often a great introduction into the ability—and art, as most calligraphers would argue—of flexible nibs for new users, lack some of the control and finesse of gold nibs and the capability to make hairlines that traditional steel dip nibs possess.
-These nibs also don't possess the same "spring-back" that some 14K fountain pen nibs offer.
-They are, however, more forgiving in the accidental case of over-flexing, given steel's more resilient characteristics, and at a price that is accessible for most people.
+These nibs may lack some of the control of gold nibs, such as the capability to make hairlines comparable to a traditional steel dip nib.
+They also do not possess the same "spring-back" that some 14K fountain pen nibs offer.
+However, they are more forgiving in the case of accidental over-flexing, given steel's more resilient characteristics.
+They are also often sold at a more accessible pricepoint.